Syaw0/blog/_posts/2022-01-07-invariant-style-assertion-functions-in-typescript.markdown

 Now if we [try the code](https://www.typescriptlang.org/play?ssl=5&ssc=2&pln=1&pc=1#code/GYVwdgxgLglg9mABDMA3AhgJxusUA8AKgHwAUAJulOgFyKEA0iAtgKYDO76A5q3e1GxhuASjrpOrTFHaJK1ZLIByCJSAA269ACN1rIsUQBvALAAoRMmCJSAQnnoRx85ctQAFpjgB3RGFa+AKKYXpikbJw8rCIuiAC+5glm5qCQsAiI7rjkegCSYAAOIFCkKEVQ-IIo3IgAPn4a6k6mFshoWDh4pYXFTABEZcWI7O5wGuR+cFCI2qwNmn0iANyxAPSrbeWKw1XCk96xEAgCiBjqMJT5WwC8m8WJQA), `validaInput` has the right type of `string`.

-Or we can asserts data to be specific type.
+Or we can assert data to be some specific type.

 ```ts
 function assertsString(data: any): asserts data is string {